AnimeshJ004/AnimeshJ004/README.md

 🚀 Featured Projects
-📄 Contract Risk Analyzer — Live on Vercel
+📄 Veridox — Live on Vercel

 An AI-powered legal assistant that analyzes PDF contracts, detects risks, and provides instant summaries using LLMs.